Amana Developing World Fund

 Market risk: The value of Developing World Fund shares rises and falls as the value of the stocks in which the Fund invests goes up and down.
 Consider investing in the Fund only if you are willing to accept the risk that you may lose money.
 Fund share prices, yields, and total returns will change with the fluctuations in the securities and currency markets as well as the fortunes of the industries and companies in which the Fund invests.

-Investment strategy risk: Islamic principles restrict the Developing World Fund’s ability to invest in certain market sectors, such as financial companies and conventional fixedincome securities.
+Investment strategy risk: : Islamic principles restrict the Developing World Fund’s ability to invest in certain market sectors, such as financial companies and conventional fixed-income securities.
 The adviser believes that Islamic and sustainable investing may mitigate security-specific risks, but the screens used in connection with these strategies reduce the investable universe which may limit investment opportunities and adversely affect the Fund’s performance.
 Because Islamic principles preclude the use of interest-paying instruments, cash reserves do not earn income.

 Equity securities risk: Equity securities may experience significant volatility in response to economic or market conditions or adverse events that affect a particular industry, sector, or company.
 Larger companies may have slower rates of growth as compared to smaller, faster-growing companies.
 Smaller companies may have more limited financial resources, products, or services, and tend to be more sensitive to changing economic or market conditions.

 Foreign investing risk: The Developing World Fund involves risks not typically associated with investing in US securities.
 Investments in the securities of foreign issuers may involve risks in addition to those normally associated with investments in the securities of US issuers.
-All foreign investments are subject to risks of: (1) foreign political and economic instability; (2) adverse movements in foreign exchange rates; (3) currency devaluation; (4) the imposition or tightening of exchange controls or other limitations on repatriation of foreign capital; (5) changes in foreign governmental attitudes towards private investment, including potential nationalization, increased taxation, or confiscation of assets, and (6) differing reporting, accounting, and auditing standards of foreign countries.
+All foreign investments are subject to risks of: (1) foreign political and economic instability; (2) adverse movements in foreign exchange rates; (3) currency devaluation; (4) the imposition or tightening of exchange controls or other limitations on repatriation of foreign capital; (5) changes in foreign governmental attitudes toward private investment, including potential nationalization, increased taxation, or confiscation of assets; and (6) differing reporting, accounting, and auditing standards of foreign countries.

-Developing world risk: All foreign investments are subject to risks of: (1) foreign political and economic instability; (2) adverse movements in foreign exchange rates; (3) currency devaluation; (4) the imposition or tightening of exchange controls or other limitations on repatriation of foreign capital; (5) changes in foreign governmental attitudes towards private investment, including potential nationalization, increased taxation, or confiscation of assets, and (6) differing reporting, accounting, and auditing standards of foreign countries.
+Developing world risk: All foreign investments are subject to risks of: (1) foreign political and economic instability; (2) adverse movements in foreign exchange rates; (3) currency devaluation; (4) the imposition or tightening of exchange controls or other limitations on repatriation of foreign capital; (5) changes in foreign governmental attitudes toward private investment, including potential nationalization, increased taxation, or confiscation of assets; and (6) differing reporting, accounting, and auditing standards of foreign countries.
 In developing markets, these risks are magnified by less mature political systems and weaker corporate governance standards than typically found in the developed world.